ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 - full attribution is given

 If you publish an excerpt from a letter we have transcribed, we would be grateful if you could cite its WCP cataloguing number.
 This is good scholarly practice, as it shows that the source of the transcript was the WCP and enables errors to be traced by future scholars.
-For example, you may publish an excerpt from a transcript which is then altered by us in the future because we discover that an error had been made by the transcriber.
+For example, you may publish an excerpt from a transcript which is then altered by us in the future because we find and correct an error in it.

 The WCP's takedown policy can be read HERE